 Need an easy way to answer client questions about project progress?
-Rodeo’s reporting feature provides detailed reports on insights like employee productivity, time registration, and profit margins.
+Rodeo Drive’s reporting feature provides detailed reports on insights like employee productivity, time registration, and profit margins.
 Just imagine how this could make your life easier.

-Here’s a look at some of our other key features:
+Here’s a look at some of our key features:

-Invoicing: Rodeo’s invoicing feature streamlines the billing process by allowing you to send customizable invoices to clients directly from the platform according to project phase, estimate, or actuals.
-The platform also supports automated recurring invoicing so you’ll never forget to bill a client again.
+Invoicing: Rodeo Drive’s invoicing feature streamlines the billing process by allowing you to send customizable invoices to clients directly from the platform (UK) or via QuickBooks (US) according to project phase, estimate, or actuals.

 Effective communication is notoriously difficult for teams working on complex projects with several moving parts.
 The best way to keep your project communications organized is by developing a detailed plan and utilizing a software tool to keep all of your project information in one centralized place.

 With proper project communication, your team will find it easier to make deadlines, keep clients updated, and produce high-quality deliverables.

 We hope this blog has left you with a better understanding of the communications skills necessary for project managers, what should go into your communications management plan, and how to implement a solid communications process.

 If you’re looking for ways to improve your project communications, get started with Rodeo Drive for free.
 Or if you’re still not sure how Rodeo Drive can improve your existing workflows, allow us to show you by scheduling a commitment-free personalized demo.

 Originally published on July 7, 2021, updated on September 26, 2022.